molgenis/systemsgenetics/molgenis-genotype-reader/README.md

 Molgenis Genotype Reader
 ========================

-The molgenis genotype reader is a java package that allows accessing genotype data form difference sources in a uniform and fast way.
+The molgenis genotype reader is a java library that allows accessing genotype data form difference sources in a uniform and fast way.

 Downloading latested jar
 ------------------------